isomerpages/moe-yiochukangpri/_e-open-house-2023/Our People/Alumni.md

 **Q: What was your favourite subject in YCKPS, and why did you enjoy it?**

 <p style="text-align:justify;">
-Yan Hoi: My favourite was Mathematics because I thought the Mathematics topics we were learning were interesting.
-I think it was also due to my teacher, Mr Chan.
+Yan Hoi: My favourite subject was Mathematics because I thought the Mathematics topics we were learning were interesting.
+I think it was also due to my teacher, Mr Chan Zi Xian.
 He made the lessons quite interesting.
 For example, he would frequently ask us to participate in a few activities before starting a new topic.
 At the end, he would explain to us what the topic and concepts were about.
-I really enjoyed the idea of using activities to introduce each topic. </p>
+I quite enjoyed the idea of using activities to introduce each topic.</p>

 **Q: How did your teachers and classmates support you during your time in YCKPS?**